xmos/lib_awe/doc/user_guide/index.rst

 Introduction
 ------------

 Audio Weaver is a tool and libraries for implementing Digital Signal Processing algorithms.
 It comprises a GUI and a set of libraries.
-Standard building blocks such as filters, equalisers, echo cancellers, can be assembled in the GUI and then executed on a device.
+Standard building blocks such as filters, equalisers and many more can be assembled in the GUI and then executed on a device.
 A control library is available that enables on-line tuning of the processing blocks.

 XCORE is a programmable multi-core device with flexible DSP and IO interfaces.
 The IO interfaces can be programmed to, for example, I2S, TDM, USB, ADAT or S/PDIF interfaces (or indeed any other interface), and the DSP capability can be used to operate on data that is received from or sent to these interfaces.
 In addition to interfaces and DSP, XCORE devices can also execute control code or even ML inference engines.